sagemathinc/cocalc-docker/external-postgresql.md

 ~ $ echo "cocalc" > ~/cocalc-extdb/secrets/postgres
 ```

 Now create cocalc\-docker or cocalc\-lite as follows, noting where we mount the data directory.
-You can change 5123 to something elese below if you already have something using that port:
+You can change 5123 to something else below if you already have something using that port:

 ```sh
 ~ $ docker run --name=cocalc-lite-extdb -e PGHOST=172.17.0.4 -e PGUSER=cocalc -e PGDATABASE=cocalc  -d -p 127.0.0.1:5123:443 -v  ~/cocalc-extdb:/projects sagemathinc/cocalc-lite-aarch64